 Out of Sorts?

 Let’s say you find yourself crankier than normal.
-You may suffer anxiety, or fear that stops you from taking that risk that will move you forward at work.
+You may suffer anxiety, or fear that stops you from taking that risk that will help you ace your next test.

-When this happens, you’ve likely stirred up a chemical hormone in your brain that pushes against relationships, courage, solutions, and general well being.
+When anxiety wins, you’ve likely stirred up a dangerous chemical hormone in your brain that pushes against relationships, courage, solutions, and general well being.

 Shrinking your Brain?